 The Inlet Gas Scrubber is protected from over pressure by a relief valve (PRV).
 Since it appears that there are no isolation valves between the Inlet Gas Scrubber, Contactor and Outlet Gas Scrubber, all three vessels are somewhat protected by this single PRV.
 However, it is preferable for each vessel to have its own individual pressure relief valve vented directly to the atmosphere.
-According to the P&IDs reviewed, there was no vacuum relief device to protect the Contactor Vessel from excessive external pressure.
+According to the P&IDs reviewed, there was no vacuum relief device to protect the vessel from excessive external pressure.

 We perform failure analysis on vessels, heat exchangers, ductwork and other plant & process equipment for clients in various industries.